Glue42/core/docs/glue42-core/01_what-is-glue42-core/03_core-concepts/03_cli/cli.md

 npm install -g @glue42/cli-core
 ```

+Next we will take a look at how to use the CLI, by going on the available commands.

 ## Commands

 The Glue42 Core CLI offers three simple commands with no additional parameters.
 All the necessary configuration options are take either from the `glue.config.dev.json` file in the current working directory or from the defaults.